Teeuwynn has owned dogs her whole life. She has enjoyed the companionship of everything from Pugs to Newfoundlands.

 Nike is the goddess of victory.
 Nike flies on her chariot, visiting battlefields and rewarding valorous warriors.
-Nike could make an interesting name for any dog you want to have remind you of victory.
+Nike could make an interesting name for a resilient dog such as one that was rescued.

 Persephone is the daughter of Zeus and Demeter.
 She reigns as queen in the Underworld alongside the god-king, Hades.
 Persephone is a goddess of vegetation.
 She ate seeds from a pomegranate while visiting the Underworld and now must stay there every Fall and Winter because of this.